jtabb1/fnp3-085-oo-prcpls-r-design-principles/README.md

 The single responsibility principle is the idea that classes in object-oriented programming should have one job, one responsibility, and their services (i.e., methods) should be narrowly aligned with that responsibility.
-This principle goes hand in hand with the separation of concerns &mdash; the idea that the various responsibilities, or concerns, of a computer program should be separated out into discrete sections.
+This principle goes hand in hand with the separation of concerns — the idea that the various responsibilities, or concerns, of a computer program should be separated out into discrete sections.